Piloncitos: Historical usage

 Early historical records document the extensive use of gold throughout the Philippine archipelago before the arrival of European colonists.
 It was used extensively as currency, and also used in everyday items such as clothing and finery.

 Both ancient and modern goldsmiths exude exquisiteness in their craftsmanship for trade, personal vanity and prestige.

 Piloncitos are the earliest form of precious metal based currency of Tondo, Namayan and Rajahnate of Butuan in present-day Philippines.
 It is likely made of pure gold with a weight ranging between 0.5 grams to more or less than 3 grams.

 Piloncitos are tiny engraved bead-like gold bits unearthed in the Philippines.
 They are the first recognized coinage in the Philippines circulated between the 9th and 12th centuries.
 They emerged when increasing trade made barter inconvenient.

 Descriptions

 Piloncitos are so small—some are of the size of a corn kernel—and weigh from 0.09 to 2.65 grams of fine gold.
 Large piloncitos weighing 2.65 grams approximate the weight of one mass.
-Piloncitos have been excavated from Mandaluyong, Bataan, the banks of the Pasig River, Batangas, Marinduque, Samar, Leyte and some areas in Mindanao.
+Piloncitos have been excavated from Mandaluyong, Bataan, the banks of the Pasig River, Bumbungan River, Batangas, Marinduque, Samar, Leyte and some areas in Mindanao.
 They have been found in large numbers in Indonesian archeological sites leading to questions of origin.
 That gold was mined and worked in the Philippines is evidenced by many Spanish accounts, like one in 1586 that stated: